ElvenTools/elven-tools-website/src/docs/landing-page.md

 ### Why not use the Redux for state handling?

-1. The Redux is a great tool, but it seems to be overkill in this case.
+1. The Redux is a great tool, but it seems to be an overkill in this case.
 2. The Dapp uses [Valtio](https://valtio.pmnd.rs/) for global state management, a small yet powerful tool.

 ### Why Chakra UI?

 1. Intuitive configuration.
 2. Excellent approach to the theming.
-3. You can use it almost as with utility classes.
+3. You can use it almost the same as with utility css classes.
 4. Very flexible.
 You can write CSS in JS in many ways.
 5. A lot of React-specific utilities (Hooks).
 6. Integrates well with Next.